-Tao Porchon-Lynch is a Grande Dame of Yoga.
+Tao Porchon-Lynch was a Grande Dame of Yoga.

 Well, if boys can do it, I can do it.